bitnami/charts/bitnami/vault/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+### To 1.0.0

+This major bump changes the following security defaults:

+- `resourcesPreset` is changed from `none` to the minimum size working in our test suites (NOTE: `resourcesPreset` is not meant for production usage, but `resources` adapted to your use case).
+- `global.compatibility.openshift.adaptSecurityContext` is changed from `disabled` to `auto`.

+This could potentially break any customization or init scripts used in your deployment.
+If this is the case, change the default values to the previous ones.

 ## License

 Copyright &copy; 2024 Broadcom.
 The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.